What is the Child Care Subsidy?

 How does the Child Care Subsidy work?

-The Child Care Subsidy will be paid directly to providers to be passed on to families as a fee reduction.
+The Child Care Subsidy will be paid directly to childcare providers to be passed on to families as a fee reduction.
 Families will contribute the difference between the provider fee charged and the subsidised amount.
+This is known as the families gap fee.

 Calculate how much Child Care Subsidy your family could receive: